 When planning a trip, my favorite way to prepare and get into the culture is by reading.
 It’s like a vacation before the vacation!
-So if you’re looking for the best books to read before traveling to Italy, you’re in luck – here are my top five favorites.
+So if you’re looking for the best books to read before traveling to Italy, you’re in luck – here are my top six recommendations.

 *As an Amazon Associate, I earn from qualifying purchases.

 The Neapolitan Novels by Elena Ferrante

 Technically this recommendation is for a series of four books that take place in Italy, but once you begin the first one, My Brilliant Friend, you will want to tear through the whole set of books in a week.
 (You won’t be able to – they’re long – but is there anything more pleasurable?)

 Elena Ferrante wrote these incredibly absorbing books set in Italy about a friendship between two women that begins in their childhood in the rough neighborhoods of Naples and continues through their lives.

 It’s not a glamorous portrayal of a city that often gets a bad rap, but they’re so enticing that they inspired many people to travel to Naples.
 So many, in fact, that there’s a companion book to take you to the places where the most important scenes took place.
 Oh, and there’s an HBO series too.
 Buy them on Amazon.

 The movie starring Diane Lane is wonderful, but the book on Italy it takes its name from is quite different.
 It’s not a story about a single woman who moves to Italy alone and full-time – it’s actually a non-fiction work about Mayes and her husband renovating a summer home in Tuscany.
 But it’s no less beautiful for that.
 In fact, they’re actually great to check out together.

 Mayes accurately describes the difficulty and the beauty of falling in love with a place that’s very different from the US (an experience I identify strongly with after moving to Greece).
 It’s one of the most fun but also accurate books about Italy I’ve read.